Mt. Baker Equipment List

 --> Men's Patagonia Altvia Alpine Pants

---> Men's Arc'teryx Gamma FL Pant
+--> Men's Arc'teryx Gamma LT Pant

---> Women's Arc'teryx Gamma FL Pant
+--> Women's Arc'teryx Gamma LT Pant

 --> Women's Rab Ascendor AS Climbing Pant